 The Board of Directors has proposed a final dividend of 6% tax exempt for the financial year ended 31 December 2013 to be paid on 30 June 2014.
-This is subject to shareholders' approval at the upcoming Annual General Meeting proposed to be held in end-May / early-June 2014.
+This is subject to shareholders' approval at the upcoming Annual General Meeting scheduled to be held on 3 June 2014.